RARE ERWIN SPULER VASE FROM HIS KARLSRUHE STUDIO

 This quirky handmade vase was created by Erwin Spuler in his studio at the factory workshop of MAJOLIKA KARLSRUHE in 1951.
 Perfect condition; signed and marked on the bottom.

 ERWIN SPULER (1906–1964) was born in the Bavarian city of Augsburg, Germany.
-He was a painter, ceramicist, graphic artist, filmmaker, and sculptor, who was particularly active in the field of architectural art.
-From 1922 to 1923 he studied at the Württemberg State School of Applied Arts in Stuttgart under Gustav Jourdan, Alfred Lörcher, and Hans von Heider.
+He was a painter, ceramicist, graphic artist, filmmaker, and sculptor who was particularly active in the field of architectural art.
+From 1922 to 1923, he studied at the Württemberg State School of Applied Arts in Stuttgart under Gustav Jourdan, Alfred Lörcher, and Hans von Heider.
 He continued his education from 1923 to 1924 at the Badische State Art School in Karlsruhe with Georg Scholz, Karl Dillinger, and Ernst Würtenberger.
-In Karlsruhe he developed a close friendship with Karl Hubbuch (1891–1979) with whom he collaborated, along with several other artists, in publishing the critical and satirical magazine "Zapko" in 1930.
-That same year he received the Baden State Prize for Graphics.
+In Karlsruhe, he developed a close friendship with Karl Hubbuch (1891–1979), with whom he collaborated, along with several other artists, in publishing the critical and satirical magazine "Zapko" in 1930.
+That same year, he received the Baden State Prize for Graphics.

 From 1931 until his death, Spuler would freelance at the ceramics workshop of MAJOLIKA KARLSRUHE.
-There he created some very early examples of asymmetrical shapes that he coupled with emphatically modern décor designs; these would go into series production as early as 1950.
-In 1933 he began the photographic series 120 variationen über ein Gesicht (120 Variations on a Face).
+There, he created some very early examples of asymmetrical shapes that he coupled with emphatically modern décor designs; these would go into series production as early as 1950.
+In 1933, he began the photographic series 120 variationen über ein Gesicht (120 Variations on a Face).

 During the war years between 1939 and 1941, Spuler also freelanced in the architecture and graphics department for UFA-Film AG Berlin.
 He was briefly employed as a border customs officer in the Metz district in 1941 before being called up for military service in 1942.
-Health problems, that included a heart attack, led to an early discharge from the Wehrmacht in 1943.
+Health problems, which included a heart attack, led to an early discharge from the Wehrmacht in 1943.

-In 1948 Spuler received a teaching position for drawing and modeling in the Faculty of Architecture at the Karlsruhe Institute of Technology.
+In 1948, Spuler received a teaching position for drawing and modeling in the Faculty of Architecture at the Karlsruhe Institute of Technology.
 One of his most important students there was the graphic artist and sculptor Wolfgang Trust (1926–1986).

 From 1950 on, Spuler developed an increasingly abstract design language.
 His graphic works of the period often suggested images of bombed cities.
 Successful sales made it possible for him and his wife Elisabeth (née Holzwarth, whom he had married in 1939) to make long, annual trips to the Côte d'Azur starting in 1954.
 There he would create an extensive cycle of drawings entitled Côte d'Azur.
 Spuler died in 1964 in Cros-de-Cagnes, France.